Is Your Cat Anorexic?

 Megestrol acetate is a synthetic progestin hormone.
 Occasionally, it will stimulate a cat’s appetite, but risk of serious side effects precludes its use for this purpose.

 Diagnosis is key

-Most cats presenting with anorexia have an underlying systemic disease, and pharmacological enhancement of appetite should never take the place of a thorough diagnostic work-up to determine the cause of the anorexia.
+Most cats presenting with anorexia have an underlying systemic disease.
+Pharmacological enhancement of appetite should never take the place of a thorough diagnostic work-up to determine the cause of the anorexia.
 Appetite stimulants, if used properly, may help revive a cat’s waning appetite.
-However, if the cat doesn’t respond to appetite stimulants, assisted feeding through the use of feeding tubes, or even intravenous feeding, may be warranted. — Arnold Plotnick, DVM, DACVIM
+However, if the cat doesn’t respond to appetite stimulants, assisted feeding using a feeding tube, or even intravenous feeding, may be warranted. — Arnold Plotnick, DVM, DACVIM

 Caption for photo at top of page: There are a number of effective appetite stimulants available now, but they need to be chosen carefully based on your cat’s specific health issues.

 Photo at top of page courtesty of Getty Images